openhab/openhab-python/README.md

 **Python to Java** (In addition to standard [Python to Java Interop Types](https://www.graalvm.org/python/docs/#python-to-interop-types))

-The following python data types are transparently converted to their native java data type, depending on the parameter data type of the called Java function.
+The following python data types are transparently converted to their java equivalents, depending on the required type of the java function arguments.

 | Python class    | Java class          |
 | ----------------| ------------------- |